deity-io/falcon-platform-docs/versioned_docs/version-3/payments/usage/overview.md

 ---
 id: overview
-title: Using DPSG
+title: Using Deity Payments
-sidebar_label: Using DPSG
+sidebar_label: Using Payments
-description: How to use DPSG
+description: How to use Deity Payments.
 ---